madhureddy480/apache2-httpd-mod-auth-openidc-okta/README.md

 # apache2-httpd-mod-auth-openidc-okta

-##### Okta OpenIDc with Apache mod_auth_openidc Relying Party (RP)
+##### Okta OpenIDC with Apache mod_auth_openidc Relying Party (RP)

-Description: This is a demo project if you want to setup Okta OpenID connect for you sample web application.

-Assumption is you want to add Okta Authentication to your web applciation and your web app is running behind a Apache webserver.
+Description: Assumption is you want to add Okta Authentication to your web applciation and your web app is running behind a Apache webserver.

 ### Okta OpenIDC Setup: